HomeTrue North Blog

 The Old Market Square is open from Monday through Friday throughout the year.

-13. Assiniboine Downs Horse Racing Track
+13. Assiniboia Downs Horse Racing Track

-You can watch live horse races daily, from May to September, at the Assiniboine Downs Gaming and Events Centre.
+You can watch live horse races daily, from May to September, at the Assiniboia Downs Gaming and Events Centre.
 Operated by the Manitoba Jockey Club, you can wager on your favourite horses — if you are older than 18.

 The Assiniboine Park Pavilion, a Tudor-style building, in the middle of a large green space